Ranking Narnia: C.S. Lewis’ Highs and Lows (Part 2)

 had only been the cover and the title page: now at last they were beginning Chapter One of the Great Story, which no one on earth has read: which goes on for ever: in which every chapter is better than the one before.

-As many times as I’ve read these books aloud to my kids, I can’t read those final lines without choking up.
+As many times as I’ve read these books aloud to my kids, I can’t read those final lines without choking up — and I’m certainly not alone in that.
 The whole last act (“Farther up and farther in!”) is transcendent.

 Even more than the wardrobe door, the stable door between the worlds shaped my thinking from childhood.
 (It is one of two images from books of my childhood, the other being Madeline L’Engle’s explanation of a tesseract in A Wrinkle in Time, that helped me to begin to understand the Real Presence of Jesus’ body and blood in the Holy Eucharist.)